Controlling the orbital Hall effect in gapped bilayer graphene in the terahertz regime: Gapped bilayer graphene model

 The intersite OAM of BLG concentrates on Bloch states near the valleys of the Brillouin zone.
 In the low-energy limit, we use the tight-binding (TB) basis of the Hamiltonian of BLG with Bernal stacking in the valley ${\bf K}=\hat{x}(4\pi)/(3\sqrt{3}a)$ as $\beta^{BL}_{tb}({\bf K})=\{ A_u, B_b, A_b, B_u\}$, and in the valley ${\bf K}'=-{\bf K}$ as $\beta^{BL}_{tb} ({\bf K}')=\{ B_b, A_u, B_u, A_b\}$. $A$ and $B$ refer to the sublattices of the honeycomb arrangement, and subscripts $u$ and $b$ refer to the upper and bottom layers of the BLG system.
 In this basis, one writes the low-energy Hamiltonian as \cite{2L-graphene-McCann-PhysRevB.74.161403}

-where $\gamma_{\pm}=\hbar \tilde{v}\tau(q_x\pm i q_y)$ with ${\bf q}_{\tau}={\bf k}-\tau {\bf K}$ and $\tilde{v}=3a\tilde{t}/2$ with $a=1.42 \angstrom$ and the renormalized nearest-neighbor hopping amplitude $\tilde{t}= 3.16 \text{eV}$.
+where $\gamma_{\pm}=\hbar \tilde{v}\tau(q_x\pm i q_y)$ with ${\bf q}_{\tau}={\bf k}-\tau {\bf K}$ and $\tilde{v}=3a\tilde{t}/(2\hbar)$ with $a=1.42 \angstrom$ and the renormalized nearest-neighbor hopping amplitude $\tilde{t}= 3.16 \text{eV}$.
 For the isolated BLG, the interlayer hopping is $t_{\perp}=0.38 \text{eV}$. $\tau$ is the quantum number associated with the valley degree of freedom and assumes values $\tau=\pm 1$ for valleys ${\bf K}$ and ${\bf K}'$, respectively.
 The term $\Delta$ produces an asymmetry in the on-site energy of each layer, modeling the effect of a perpendicularly applied electric field or the interaction of the BLG with a substrate.

 When $\Delta=0$, the electronic spectrum of BLG is gapless.
 The finite value of $\Delta$ opens a band gap at the Dirac point, as illustrated in Fig. \ref{BLGSpectra_mz} (a).
 It also breaks spatial inversion symmetry, endowing the Bloch bands with finite orbital magnetic moment [Fig. \ref{BLGSpectra_mz} (b)] and Berry curvature [Fig. \ref{BLGSpectra_mz} (c)].
 The interplay between the valley degrees of freedom, non-trivial Berry curvature, and the orbital magnetic moment has been extensively investigated in the context of valleytronics.
 One may also define an orbital Berry curvature associated with the OHE [Fig. \ref{BLGSpectra_mz} (d)].
 In the following, we use linear-response theory to examine the OHE in the BLG model described above under the influence of an AC driving field.
+We evaluate our calculations numerically, since the strong interlayer coupling in BLG and the need for flexibility in the variation of parameter $\Delta$ from zero to high values forbid perturbative expansion as done in Ref. \cite{Cysne-Bhowal-Vignale-Rappoport-PhysRevB.105.195421}.